cinemascience/pycinema/pycinema/workspace/readme.md

-# Workflow classes
+# Workspace classes

-A workflow is a script that has been abstracted to take some set of named inputs and substitute them into a python string that is then run as a script.
+A workspace is a script that has been abstracted to take some set of named inputs and substitute them into a python string that is then run as a script.

-The API for a workflow is:
+The API for a workspace is:

 def initializeScript(\*\*kwargs), where **kwargs** is a keyword/value dictionary that looks like this: